-The Scholarships provide a funded pathway through either Basic, Advanced, Faculty or Chapter training in Australia and New Zealand.
-They are valued up to AU$40,000 over 3 or 4 years, depending upon training pathway chosen, and cover:
+The Scholarships provide a funded pathway through Basic, Advanced, Faculty or Chapter training in Australia and/or New Zealand.

-- RACP training fees for the duration of either Basic or Advanced, Faculty and Chapter training
+- RACP training fees for the duration of the selected training program

 - examination fees

-- AUD$2,500 lump sum intended as cash assistance at beginning of Scholarship
+- AUD$2,500 cash assistance at the beginning of the Scholarship

 Applicants must read the terms and conditions before applying.